15 States With Best Healthcare for Seniors in 2026: Rankings

 Montana healthcare costs

 Healthcare costs in Montana are competitive.
-Assisted living averages $4,908 per month, below the national average of $5,350.
-In-home care costs about $50 per hour.
-The state offers the Big Sky Rx Program to help Medicare beneficiaries with prescription drug premiums.
-Medicaid expansion has reduced uncompensated care costs for rural hospitals by nearly 60%.
+Assisted living in the state runs below the national median, which CareScout's 2025 Cost of Care Survey puts at $6,200 a month.
+The state offers the Big Sky Rx Program to help Medicare beneficiaries with prescription drug premiums, and Medicaid expansion has reduced uncompensated care costs for rural hospitals.

 Colorado: Active senior living healthcare